01-edu/Branch-Blockchain/Quest6 Simple Tokens/minimalToken/README.md

 - Create a `constructor` function that takes a positive number as parameter and give an initial balance of tokens to the contract deployer.

-- Create a public function `balanceOf()` to retrieve the balance of each user
+- Create a public function `balanceOf(address)` to retrieve the balance of each user given an address

 *Hint: You can declare a variable public to have an implicit public getter function of the same name.*